sangyongjung/sangyongjung.github.io/works/wishtrue.md

 ### Online Marketplace for Secondhanded Luxury Products

 Wishtrue is a web service for selling secondhanded luxury products developed with Ruby on Rails.
 Visually designed by a colleague designer, the whole service from top to bottom was developed by me as a contract developer.
-I was also responsible for designing database structure by reflecting client's business needs.
+I was also responsible for designing the database structure by reflecting the client's business needs.

 Demo: [http://wishtrue.herokuapp.com/](http://wishtrue.herokuapp.com/){:target="_blank"}